Den här översättningen är inte klar ännu. Den här sidan är just nu på engelska.

 Summary

-This study looked at whether applying a diclofenac gel (a common anti-inflammatory) to the hands and feet can prevent or delay hand-foot syndrome—a painful skin reaction—in people with colorectal or stomach cancer taking the chemotherapy drug capecitabine.
-About 150 patients were followed at two cancer centers in Turkey.
-The goal was to see if the gel reduces the number of patients who develop severe skin problems and helps them stay on their cancer treatment longer.
+This study looked at whether applying a diclofenac gel to the hands and feet can prevent or delay hand-foot syndrome—a painful skin reaction—in people with colorectal or stomach cancer taking the chemotherapy drug capecitabine.
+About 150 patients were observed, with some using the gel and others just monitored.
+The goal was to see if the gel reduces severe skin problems and helps patients stay on their cancer treatment.

 Disclaimer Read more